TimothyYe/godns/README.md

 #### Hetzner

 For Hetzner, you have to create an access token.
 This can be done in the DNS-Console.
 (Person Icon in the top left corner --> API Tokens)
+Notice: If a domain has multiple Records **only the first** Record will be updated.
+Make shure there is just one record.

 <details>
 <summary>Example</summary>